 Ransomware is a form of malware that encrypts a victim’s files.
 The attacker then demands a ransom from the victim to restore access to the data upon payment.

 Users are shown instructions for how to pay a fee to get the decryption key.
 The costs can range from a few hundred dollars to thousands, payable to cybercriminals in Bitcoin.

 How Does Ransomware Work?

 There are a number of paths ransomware can take to access a computer.
 One of the most common delivery systems is a phishing scam — this is when an attachment comes to the victim in an email, masquerading as a file they should trust.
 Once the file is downloaded and opened, the cybercriminals can take over the victim’s computer, especially if they have built-in social engineering tools that trick users into allowing administrative access.
-Some other more aggressive forms of ransomware, like NotPetya, exploit security holes to infect computers without needing to trick users.

 Who Is a Target for Ransomware?

 On the other hand, some organizations are tempting targets because they seem more likely to pay a ransom quickly.
-For instance, government agencies or medical facilities often need immediate access to their files.
+For example, government agencies or medical facilities often need immediate access to their files.
 Law firms and other organizations with sensitive data may be willing to pay to keep news of a compromise quiet — thus, these organizations may be uniquely sensitive to leakware attacks.

 of companies that fall victim to ransomware are running up-to-date endpoint protection on the infected machines